aiven/aiven-docs/docs/products/valkey/howto/migrate-redis-valkey.md

 supported.

-The version of the source Redis service cannot be higher than the version of the target Aiven for Caching service.
+The version of the source Redis service cannot be higher than the version of the target Aiven for Valkey service.
 :::

 ## Prerequisites